 The rating system in the Map of Tomorrow is very similar to the Doughnut of Kate Raworth:

-- The firts two rating questions refer to the ecological boundaries, which is outsied of the Doughnut
+- The first two rating questions refer to the ecological boundaries, which is outsied of the Doughnut

 - The third and fourth questions refers to the social foundation inside the Doughnut

-- And the last two questions refer to the kind of economy we kreate to stay inside the dogunut.
+- And the last two questions refer to the kind of solidarian economy we create to stay inside the dogunut.

 Kate Raworth explained even better our rating-Schema in her Presentation at the Pioneers of Change-Summit 2019, when she explained, how a sustainable economie lies within the limitation of the Earth and the needs of the Society.
 And with Household and Commons (apart form Market and State) she includes nicely what we question with “Solidarity” in our fith question of the ratingsystem.